blackducksoftware/bd_scan_yocto_via_sbom/README.md

                            Package type used for installing packages (e.g. rpm, deb or ipx)
-     --skip_sig_scan       Do not Signature scan downloads and packages --scan_all_packages   Signature scan all files (only recipes not matchedfrom OE data are scanned by default)
+     --skip_sig_scan       Do not Signature scan downloads and packages --scan_all_packages   Signature scan all packages (only recipes not matched from OE data are scanned by default)
      --detect_jar_path DETECT_JAR_PATH
                            Synopsys Detect jar path